These are the smartwatches that support Google Pay 2023

 The best watches that support Google Pay: Time to choose

 While all of these Android smartwatches that support Google Pay are excellent picks, there are a few we recommend above the rest.
 First, you'll need to decide whether you're more concerned about the features or the physical design.
 The good news is many of these options do an amazing job of combining the two.
-First up, the all-new Samsung Galaxy Watch 4 and the Watch 4 Classic models.
+First up, the all-new Samsung Galaxy Watch 5 and Watch 5 Pro.

-You'll have a gorgeous AMOLED display, a digital or rotating bezel, 40 hours of battery life, a robust health/fitness tracking suite, and outstanding performance.
-In addition to being one of the best watches that support Google Pay, the Galaxy Watch 4 is also the best Samsung smartwatch you can buy.
-If you want a minimalist design, go for the standard Galaxy Watch 4 model with the digital rotating bezel that keeps things light and slim.
-On the other hand, if you're all about making a fashion statement, you might prefer the Galaxy Watch 4 Classic, with its larger case size and the physical rotating bezel.
+You'll have a gorgeous AMOLED display, a digital or rotating bezel, up to 80 hours of battery life, a robust health/fitness tracking suite, and outstanding performance.
+In addition to being one of the best watches that support Google Pay, the Galaxy Watch 5 is also the best Samsung smartwatch you can buy.
+If you want a minimalist design, go for the standard Galaxy Watch 5 model with the digital rotating bezel that keeps things light and slim.
+On the other hand, if you're all about making a fashion statement, you might prefer the Galaxy Watch 5 Pro.

 What about Google Wallet?

 At Google I/O 2022, some new changes were announced to Google Pay, which was originally merged with Android Pay back in 2018.
-Sometime in 2022, Google Pay will be rebranded as Google Wallet in many countries, with the U.S., Singapore, and India being the only exceptions.
+Over the course of 2022, Google Pay has been rebranded as Google Wallet in many countries, with the U.S., Singapore, and India being the only exceptions.
 In those regions, Wallet and Pay will be available as two separate apps, whereas the rest of the world will see Google Pay rebranded to Wallet.

 As for the differences when comparing Google Pay vs Wallet, there really won't be too many major differences.
 The new Wallet app will offer all of the same features that you already enjoy, with some added benefits such as the ability to store things like your Driver's License or ID, in addition to your various debit, credit, and promotional cards.

-Once the updated Wallet app starts rolling out, you'll be able to keep using it as you have already been using Pay while out and about.
+Despite the name change, you are still able to keep using it as you have already been using Pay while out and about.
 Google is just trying to provide a true digital wallet, giving you everything you need on the go, allowing you to finally ditch that Costanza wallet.